kenshiro-o/nagato-ai/README.md

 Nagato-AI is an intuitive AI Agent library that works across multiple LLMs.

-Currently it supports OpenAI's GPT and Anthpropic's Claude LLMs.
+Currently it supports OpenAI's GPT, Anthpropic's Claude, Google's Gemini, and Groq (e.g. Llama 3) LLMs.
 You can create agents from any of the aforementioned family of models and combine them together to build the most effective AI Agent system you desire.

 The name _Nagato_ is inspired from the popular anime Naruto.
 In Naruto, Nagato is a very powerful ninja who possesses special eyes (Rinnegan) that gives him immense powers.
 Nagato's powers enable him to control multiple bodies endowed with different abilities.
 Nagato is also able to see through the eyes of all the bodies which he controls, thereby minimising blindspots that opponents may want to exploit.